cassgvp/github-for-collaborative-documentation/docs/tut/3-3-play-with-this-page.md

 ---

 This page is a safe space for you to practice contributing to documentation.
-For me, I was far more intimidated by the prospect of
+I was far more intimidated by the prospect of inserting my words into someone else's work than I was creating my own from scratch, so for these tutorials I've decided to show you things this way round.
+Once you have contributed to someone else's documentation (and seen how easy it is), you may find it easier to

 ready for you to update!
 Using the